Top Activities to Improve Reading Comprehension

 Top activities to develop reading comprehension in early readers

 Reading comprehension is a crucial skill of the English language.
-Even adults experience this issue of reading for hours and are unable to understand the context and meaning of the text.
+Even adults experience this issue with letters and sounds reading books for hours and are unable to recognise and understand the text.
 You may fluently read the written words but understanding and extracting meaning out of it can be a huge task.
 Whether you are a reader or at a beginner’s stage to learn to read, reading comprehension always helps you to understand books, newspapers, magazines and more complex literary texts.
 There are plenty of book exercises and worksheets created to teach reading comprehension to children, but these activities will sharpen the already adapted knowledge of your child.

-For toddlers who are still learning to read by blending letter sounds together, the following activities will help them in developing as well as improving reading comprehension:
+For toddlers who are still learning with letter and sound reading books, the following activities will help them in developing as well as improving reading comprehension:

 - Start with the family of words